EqualExperts/secure-delivery-playbook/principles.md

 * Usability
 * Accessibility

-This doesn’t mean we satisfy one organisational need at the expense of the others.
+This doesn't mean we satisfy one organisational need at the expense of the others.
 It means we find the best balance of all of the competing priorities in order to deliver the most suitable product for the organisation.
 Where we recommend or implement a tradeoff, the process by which we arrived at this is made clear so that the organisation is aware of the risks and expected impact.

 ## Principle 4: Good Security is Cumulative

 Security is best achieved in layers.
-Don’t rely on a single practice or tool to meet all your security needs, but instead adopt multiple complementary practices and tools to provide layers of protection.
+Don't rely on a single practice or tool to meet all your security needs, but instead adopt multiple complementary practices and tools to provide layers of protection.

 This ensures that if a single tool or process fails to identify a vulnerability, or a single control fails, there will be other layers of security to avoid compromise.
 No single tool, process or control provides complete security, which is why the cumulative effect of multiple layers of security is paramount.